-In addition to improving memory, exercise has other performance-boosting benefits for cognitive ability, such as enhancing focus and concentration.
+In addition to improving memory, research suggests exercise has other performance-boosting benefits for cognitive ability, such as:

 The children who performed the two bouts of moderate-intensity physical activity had significantly better attention scores compared to the other groups.

 Another large randomised controlled trial published in the journal Pediatrics looked at the effects of daily sports classes in 221 children aged seven to nine.
-They were randomly assigned to a nine month after school physical activity program or a wait-list control.
+They were randomly assigned to a nine month after school physical activity program or a wait-list control group.

 Several other studies have linked cognitive ability with aerobic exercise, possibly through the action of a substance called brain-derived neurotrophic factor, which stimulates the growth of nerve cells.

 Importantly, the exercise doesn’t need to be exhausting to be beneficial.
 In fact, a UK study involving more than 11,000 school students found that their best responses to tests occurred after physical activity that was set at their own pace, rather than exhaustive exercise.

 Naturally, you want your children to have good mental as well as physical health.
 Exercise can help here, too.
 Evidence linking physical activity and mental health Is less well documented for children and adolescents than in adults, but is increasing.

 A systematic review published in May 2019 looked at 42 studies from 2010 to 2017 that explored the link between physical activity and depression, self-esteem, and cognitive function.

 The findings confirmed the association between higher or improved fitness and physical activity and cognitive performance.
 They also found partial evidence for an association between physical activity and depression in young people.